World’s top hygiene experts, in partnership with Dettol, identify key factors in the home and school that cause spread of bacteria.

 Spread of bacteria in the home

 As hands are one of the major causes of cross-contamination, the Global Hygiene Council and Dettol recommend that proper handwashing with antibacterial soap at key times during food preparation is essential to preventing foodborne illnesses.
-Surface cleaning and targeted disinfection is also of paramount importance to break the chain of infection.
+Surface cleaning and targeted disinfection are also of paramount importance to break the chain of infection.

 THE BACK TO SCHOOL STUDY